-I've taken on many administrative roles during my time in academia, and even went fully to the "dark side" for a few years as Vice Dean for Academic Programs at Rutgers Business School.
-Academic administration is an interesting exercise in herding cats and can lead to enough abrasions to cause cat scratch fever, depending upon just how much change you're trying to make.
-But it can also make a huge difference in how programs are run, to the benefit of the students, staff, alumni, communities, and yes, even faculty.
-For those willing to take it on, maybe I can save you a little trouble by sharing some of the ideas I implemented, some more successfully than others.
+I've taken on many administrative roles during my time in academia.
+Academic administration is a challenging exercise in herding cats and can lead to enough abrasions to cause cat scratch fever, depending upon just how much change you're trying to make.
+But it can also make a huge difference in how programs are run, to the benefit of the students, staff, alumni, communities, and faculty.
+For those willing to take it on, maybe I can save you some trouble by sharing a few of the ideas I implemented, some more successfully than others.

 One of the first things I did as incoming Vice Dean was set up two new offices: Office of Diversity Programs and Office of Mentoring Programs.
 I was fortunate to hire two great people to run each: Charles Brown & Sangeeta Rao.
 Both are still in place years later and have built up tremendous programs.
 One of the premier programs that Charles oversees is B-STAR.
 This program has now created a sizeable cohort of graduates who might not have otherwise made the transition to success.
 It has a complex structure that we ironed out over time, but it's worth undertaking if you can put the moving parts together.

 To build a diverse pipeline of strong business leaders, you have to intervene as early as possible.
 We created the PREP program to bring Newark area high school juniors with high potential to Rutgers Business School to take coursework, so that they gained comfort, confidence, and competence.
 This early-ish intervention is well worth the overhead.
 This program feeds in B-STAR.